stb-tester/stb-tester/README.rst

     * `motion`: Boolean result.

 class MatchTimeout(UITestFailure)
-    * `screenshot`: A GStreamer frame from the source video when the search for the expected image timed out.
+    * `screenshot`: An OpenCV image from the source video when the search for the expected image timed out.
     * `expected`: Filename of the image that was being searched for.
     * `timeout_secs`: Number of seconds that the image was searched for.

 class MotionTimeout(UITestFailure)
-    * `screenshot`: A GStreamer frame from the source video when the search for motion timed out.
+    * `screenshot`: An OpenCV image from the source video when the search for motion timed out.
     * `mask`: Filename of the mask that was used (see `wait_for_motion`).
     * `timeout_secs`: Number of seconds that motion was searched for.